 Held began his coaching career as a defensive graduate assistant at Tennessee in 1998 and 1999, with the Volunteers winning the 1998 national championship.

 Held was a two-time national champion himself as a Husker from 1993 to 1996.
 Nebraska posted a 47-3 record during Held’s career with three conference titles.
 At Nebraska, Held was a teammate of Frost’s during the 1995 and 1996 seasons.
 Following his playing career, Held was an undergraduate assistant coach for the Huskers in 1997 working with the running backs.
 That season Frost led Nebraska to a 13-0 record and a national title as NU’s starting quarterback.

 Originally from Kansas City, Mo., Held earned his bachelor’s degree in community health from Nebraska in 1998 and his master’s degree in sport management from Tennessee in 2001.
-Ryan is married to Katie.
+Held is married to his wife Katie.
 Ryan has one daughter, Rhylan.

 2016-17: UCF, Assistant Coach (Running Backs)

 2014-15: Northeastern Oklahoma A&M, Head Coach

 2012-13: Highland CC, Head Coach